-Without third-party management tools, the day-to-day administration of users and Office 365 mailboxes involves multiple tools making daily operations confusing and cumbersome.
+The daily administration of AD users and Office 365 mailboxes involves multiple tools that may seem confusing and cumbersome.

-To this date, only one tool exists which will allow you to perform all daily tasks inside the native admin tool, AD Users & Computers.
+Currently, only one tool exists, allowing you to perform all daily tasks inside the native admin tool, AD Users & Computers.

 Easy Office 365 Management with Easy365Manager

 Standard Office 365 administration tools face a lot of drawbacks:

 - You need AD Users & Computers to manage local users, including email properties used by Office 365.

 - You need web consoles like the Microsoft 365 Admin Center or the Azure AD Portal to manage Office 365 licenses.

 - You need an on-premises Exchange Admin Center to manage AD mail attributes.

 - You need the Office 365 Exchange Admin Center to manage mailbox delegation.

 - You need PowerShell to manage Office 365 mailbox calendar permissions, synchronize Azure AD Connect, and more.

 With Easy365Manager, you can manage everything from AD Users & Computers.

 Easy365Manager is a snap-in to Active Directory that allows you to manage email attributes and Office 365 mailboxes and licenses as part of your standard Active Directory administration.

 It does so by adding two new tabs (“Office 365” and “Mailbox”) to user properties: